MarksLV/commit_testing/README.md

 # commit_testing
 This is testing commits
-- This text has been added via git flow using MINGW64!
+- This is text has been added via git flow using MINGW64!